aedank0/hydrolox/README.md

 Some priorities for what I want to do next:
  - Complete and debug rendering system
  - ~~Refactor the CompData struct to no longer use unsafe code~~
-   - Doing some research of other type-erased vec libraries like [any_vec](https://github.com/tower120/any_vec), it seems that using unsafe code is better overall in terms of efficiency and readability
+   - ~~Doing some research of other type-erased vec libraries like [any_vec](https://github.com/tower120/any_vec), it seems that using unsafe code is better overall in terms of efficiency and readability~~
-   - Instead of factoring out unsafe code, I refactored CompData to have more idiomatic use of NonNull and implemented lazy allocation
+   - ~~Instead of factoring out unsafe code, I refactored CompData to have more idiomatic use of NonNull and implemented lazy allocation~~
+   - Implementing certain things like deserialization would be significantly more difficult while using type erasure, so I instead decided to just use typed containers, possibly with macros in the future if needed to reduce repetition
  - Finish implementing Game system
    - This uses an ECS based framework for handling game object data and behaviours
    - Each of the ECS systems (which I'll call processes to differentiate from the core systems) will run in parellel using a threadpool